emberjs/guides/source/ember-inspector/troubleshooting.md

-Below are some common issues you may encounter, along with the necessary steps to solve them.
-If your issue is not listed below, please submit an issue to the inspector's [Github repo][ember-inspector-github].
+Below are some common issues you may encounter when using the Inspector, along with the necessary steps to solve them.
+If your issue is not listed below, please submit an issue to the Inspector's [GitHub repo][ember-inspector-github].

 ### Ember Application Not Detected

-If the inspector cannot detect an Ember application, you will see the following message:
+If the Inspector cannot detect an Ember application, you will see the following message:

 <img
 src="../../images/guides/ember-inspector/troubleshooting-application-not-detected.png" width="350">

-Some of the reasons this happens:
+Some of the reasons this may happen:

 - This is not an Ember application
 - You are using an old Ember version ( < 1.0 ).
 - You are using a protocol other than http or https.
 For file:// protocol, follow [these steps](../installation/#toc_file-protocol).
-- The Ember application is inside a sandboxed iframe with no url (if you are using Jsbin, follow [these steps](#toc_using-the-inspector-with-jsbin).
+- The Ember application is inside a sandboxed iframe with no url (if you are using JS Bin, follow [these steps](#toc_using-the-inspector-with-jsbin).

-#### Using the Inspector with Jsbin
+### Using the Inspector with JS Bin

-Due to the way Jsbin uses iframes, the inspector doesn't work with edit mode.

-To use the inspector, switch to the "live preview" mode by clicking on the arrow circled below.
+Due to the way JS Bin uses iframes, the Inspector doesn't work with edit mode.
+To use the Inspector with JS Bin, switch to the "live preview" mode by clicking on the arrow circled below.

 <img src="../../images/guides/ember-inspector/troubleshooting-jsbin.png" width="350">

 ### Application is not Detected Without Reload

-If you always have to reload the application after you open the inspector, that may mean your application's booted state is corrupted.
-This happens if you are calling `advanceReadiness` or `deferReadiness` after the application has already booted.
+If you always have to reload your application after you open the Inspector, that may mean the application's booted state is corrupt.
+This happens if you call `advanceReadiness` or `deferReadiness` after the application has already booted.

 ### Data Adapter Not Detected